GPUPeople/faimGraph/README.markdown

 Graphs in other formats would need to be converted to CSR format first.

 The framework can be configured using an xml-style configuration file (Description below).

-`IMPORTANT NOTE`:
-Since the memory management is maintained entirely by the framework, it is very important to choose the memory requirements (memory size, stacksize, queuesize) correctly as it is possible to overwrite graph data by incorrectly choosing the stack size for example

 ## Setup